Get insider access

 Notable Mentions

-• Nikon Z 5: The Nikon Z 5 is an entry-level full-frame camera that can be found on sale for under $1,000.
+• Nikon Z 5: The Nikon Z 5 is an entry-level full-frame camera often sold for under $1,000.
 It has a higher resolution EVF than the Canon EOS RP and in-body image stabilization.
-However, it's normally priced at over $1,000.
+However, its regular price is over $1,000.
 See our review

 • Nikon Z fc: For those who like the style and controls of retro SLRs, the Nikon Z fc is designed after a vintage SLR camera but fitted with the latest digital camera technology, including a fully articulated touchscreen, EVF, and high-resolution sensor.
-Internally, it's very similar to the Nikon Z 50.
-However, it's more expensive and doesn't feel as sturdily built.
+Internally, it's very similar to the Nikon Z 50 and more portable than the Canon EOS R10.
+However, the Canon has better ergonomics and more reliable autofocus.
 See our review

 Recent Updates